sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-5.md

 **Solution:**

-The key is to notice that `(define (p) (p))` defines a function that evaluate to itself.
+The key is to notice that `(define (p) (p))` defines a function that evaluates to itself.

-With an interpreter that uses **applicative-order evaluation**, the interpreter will “evaluate the arguments and then apply”.
-If we apply the first rule for evaluating a combination to `(test 0 (p))` will start by evaluating `0` as `0`, then it will try to evaluate `(p)`.
+An interpreter that uses **applicative-order evaluation** will “evaluate the arguments and then apply”.
+When the interpreter evaluates the expression `(test 0 (p))`, it will start by evaluating `0` as `0`, then it will try to evaluate `(p)`.

-When `(p)` is evaluated, the system replace each formal parameters by the corresponding argument in the body of the procedure: since there is no formal parameter in this case, the body of the procedure will just be `(p)`.
-Then the body of the procedure `(p)` will be done evaluated, which in turn start the evaluation all over again, thus making an infinite loop.
+When `(p)` is evaluated, the interpreter:

+1. replace each formal parameters by the corresponding argument in the body of the procedure: since there is no formal parameter in this case, the body of the procedure will just be `(p)`.
+2. Then the body of the procedure `(p)` will be evaluated, which in turn starts the evaluation all over again, thus making an infinite loop.

 With an interpreter that uses **normal-order evaluation**, the interpreter will “fully expand and then reduce”.
-In this model, we would not evaluate the operands until their values were needed.
+In this model, the interpreter will not evaluate the operands until their values were needed.
 In that case `(test 0 (p))` will evaluate as follow:

 ```scheme
 (test 0 (p))